Abergavenny – Benedictine Priory

 Benedictine monastery with the church of St. Mary was built in the 90s of the 11th century, as a foundation of the first Norman lord of Abergavenny, Hamelin de Ballon, who received lordship in northern Gwent along with Abergavenny castle from William II.
 The priory was probably built on the site of an earlier Roman-Celtic place of worship, but from the very beginning it was closely associated with the Norman lords.

-Originally a small convent, subordinate to the mother monastery of St. Vincent in Le Mans in France, grew to thirteen monks in the second half of the 12th century thanks to donations from Lord of Abergavenny, William de Braose.
+Originally a small community, subordinate to the mother monastery of St. Vincent in Le Mans in France, grew to thirteen monks in the second half of the 12th century thanks to donations from Lord of Abergavenny, William de Braose.
 At the end of the 12th century, the prior of the monastery was Henry of Abergavenny, who was elected Bishop of Llandaff and then elected to assist in the coronation of King John I in 1199.
 Successive local lords were also benefactors of the church.
-However, already at the beginning of the fourteenth century, the convent, staffed by only five brothers accused of various misdemeanors (leaving the enclosure, gambling, failure to fast, meeting with women), was in a state of decline, as were its buildings.
+However, already at the beginning of the fourteenth century, the priory was in a state of decline, as were its buildings, staffed by only five brothers accused of various misdemeanors (leaving the enclosure, gambling, failure to fast, meeting with women).
 The situation was so serious that prior Fulk Gastard, accused of perjury, stole the monastery valuables upon hearing of the episcopal visitation and fled.
-Richard of Bromwich, a monk from Worcester, was appointed the new superior, and the monastery and the church were rebuilt from the foundation of John, Lord of Hastings, who after 1319 renovated and reformed the convent, placing the prior and 12 monks in it.
+Richard of Bromwich, a monk from Worcester, was appointed the new superior, and the monastery and the church were rebuilt from the foundation of John, Lord of Hastings, who after 1319 renovated and reformed the priory, placing the prior and 12 monks in it.
 From that moment on, Abergavenny Priory was more independent from its mother monastery of St. Vincent in Le Mans and the brothers were free to choose their prior.

 Architecture